dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 “Strandian culture has long viewed magic as vulgar and unholy, but to forge their new empire they had to recognize its usefulness.
 To that end, enslaved foreigners are encased in a nightmarish restraint known as a spellcage, which dominates their minds even as it amplifies their meager magical potential.
 Like all slave soldiers, they pose a risk of mutiny.”

 **Vampires**:
-Found in: Forest, cave, ruins, tower.
+Found in: Forest, cave, ruins, swamp, tower.
 Enemies with vampire in their names will spawn as leaders of packs of enemies of factions they dominate, or else they will spawn alone.
 High tier vampires spawn relatively early, meaning that the total number of enemies will be few.

 *Vampiric Thrall*